MicrosoftDocs/SupportArticles-docs/support/windows-server/networking/enable-disable-dns-dynamic-registration.md

 ---
 # How to enable or disable DNS updates in Windows

-The article discusses how to disable DNS updates in Microsoft Windows.
+The article discusses how to disable DNS updates in Windows.
 By default, client computers have DNS updates enabled.

 _Applies to:_ &nbsp; Windows 10, Windows Server 2012 R2, Windows Server 2016, Windows Server 2019
 _Original KB number:_ &nbsp; 246804

 ## Summary

-Microsoft Windows supports Domain Name System (DNS) updates per RFC 2136.
+Windows supports Domain Name System (DNS) updates per RFC 2136.
 By default, this behavior is enabled for Windows DNS clients.

 Depending on the configuration and services that are running on a particular computer, different components perform DNS updates.
 There's no centralized way, such as a tool or registry keys, to manage the DNS update behavior of all components.
 This article describes each component and how to modify that particular component's behavior.

-The article also discusses how to disable DNS updates in Microsoft Windows.
+The article also discusses how to disable DNS updates in Windows.
 By default, computers that are running Windows Server have DNS updates enabled.

 ## Introduction